EvolEcolGroup/tidygenclust/README.md

 `tidygenclust` provides functions and methods to run genetic clustering in R, using the commonly used ADMIXTURE program as we as the python package `fastmixture`.
-It also help to align and compare multiple runs of the same or differen K using the functionalities of the python package `clumppling`.
+It also help to align and compare multiple runs of the same or different K using the functionalities of the python package `clumppling`.
 This package builds on `tidypopgen`, enhancing the grammar of population genetics with a focus on genetic clustering.